-- Sample testing over key inputs, data and assumptions impacting ECL calculations to assess the completeness, accuracy and relevance of data and reasonableness of periods considered, economic forecasts, weights, and model assumptions applied. - Testing the 'Governance Framework' over validation, implementation and model monitoring in line with the RBI guidance. - Test of details over calculation of impairment allowance for assessing the completeness, accuracy and relevance of data. - Model calculations testing through re-performance where possible. - The appropriateness of management's judgments was also independently reconsidered in respect of calculation methodologies, segmentation, economic factors, the period of historical loss rates used and the valuation of recovery assets and collateral. - Assessed whether the disclosures on key judgements, assumptions and quantitative data with respect to impairment loss allowance in the financial statements are appropriate and sufficient.

-Involvement of specialists - we involved financial risk modelling specialists for the following:

-- Evaluating the appropriateness of the Group's Ind AS 109 impairment methodologies and reasonableness of assumptions used (including management overlays). - The reasonableness of the Group's considerations of the impact of the current economic environment due to COVID-19 on the impairment loss allowance determination.
+Key audit matter How the matter was addressed in our audit Sample testing over key inputs, data and assumption impacting ECL calculations to assess the completeness accuracy and relevance of data and reasonableness o periods considered, economic forecasts, weights, and model assumptions applied.
+Testing the 'Governance Framework' over validation implementation and model monitoring in line with the RB1 guidance.
+Test of details over calculation of impairment allowance for assessing the completeness, accuracy and relevance o data.
+Model calculations testing through re-performance where possible.
+The appropriateness of management's judgments was also independently reconsidered in respect of calculation rectovery assets and collateral.
+Assessed whether the disclosures on key judgements, assumptions and quantitative data with respect to impairment loss allowance in the financial statements are appropriate and sufficient.
+Involvement of specialists - we involved financial risk modelling specialists for the following: Evaluating the appropriateness of the Group's Ind AS 109 impairment methodologies and reasonableness of assumptions used (including management overlays).
+The reasonableness of the Group's solutions of the impact of the current economic environment due to COVID-19 on the impairment loss allowance determination.